murphy16/CS408/README.md

 Project Deliverables
 ------------------
-A Java application with a graphical user interface that allows users to input text and perform a variety of operations on said text.
+A Java application (.jar file) with a graphical user interface that allows users to input text and perform a variety of operations on said text.
 These operations range from modifying the text, to searching through the text, to decrypting and encrypting the text, to tabulating statistics of the text.

+To run the .jar file, one would either double-click on the file or launch it in the terminal using a command like  `java -jar kidtext.jar`.
+This will be the only file included with the project other than a simple documentation document listing all of the features and short-cuts built into the application.